huynguy-db/arcion-docs/content/docs/source-setup/Postgresql.md

 <br></br>

 **For the proceeding steps 3-5, position yourself in ```$REPLICANT_HOME``` directory**
 ## III.
-Setup Connection Configuration
+Set up Connection Configuration

 1. From `$REPLICANT_HOME`, navigate to the connection configuration file:
     ```BASH